-The most exciting current development in strong gravity is the advent of \gw astronomy, which is an arena for exploring spontaneous scalarization.
-Effects of scalarization on \gw{s} of coalescing \ns{s} and/or \bh{s} have been investigated to some extend, mostly for the \DEF model \cite{Sennett:2016rwa,Khalil:2019wyy,Khalil:2022sii,Niu:2021nic} and scalar-Gauss-Bonnet gravity~\cite{Wong:2022wni}.
-The most pressing issue in this front is the development of accurate waveform models, that ideally would cover the inspiral, merger and ringdown stages of coalescing binaries.
+The most interesting current development in strong gravity is the advent of \gw astronomy, which is an arena for exploring spontaneous scalarization.
+The effects of scalarization on \gw{s} of coalescing \ns{s} and/or \bh{s} have been investigated to some extent, mostly in regard to the \DEF model \cite{Sennett:2016rwa,Khalil:2019wyy,Khalil:2022sii,Niu:2021nic} or scalar-Gauss-Bonnet gravity~\cite{Wong:2022wni}.
+The most pressing issue on this front is the development of accurate waveform models that ideally would cover the inspiral, merger, and ringdown stages of coalescing binaries.
 Developing such waveform models in \gr has been (and remains) a formidable task that combines tools from post-Newtonian theory, numerical relativity, black-hole perturbation theory, and gravitational self-force.
-Progress in all these fronts are necessary in order for one to have accurate ``scalarized'' waveform models.
+Progress on all these fronts is necessary for one to develop accurate scalarized waveform models.
 Stars that undergo core collapse are another interesting source of \gw{s}.
-Albeit expected to be rare, such events may produce large bursts of scalar radiation~\cite{Sperhake:2017itk,Rosca-Mead:2019seq,Kuan:2022oxs} and may contribute to the stochastic \gw background which could, in principle, be probed by pulsar timing arrays.
-In addition, some model of scalarization (but not exclusively) predict the existence of extra polarizations in \gw{s}, which provides another way to test them.
+Albeit expected to be rare, such events may produce large bursts of scalar radiation~\cite{Sperhake:2017itk,Rosca-Mead:2019seq,Kuan:2022oxs} and may contribute to the stochastic \gw background, which could in principle be probed by pulsar-timing arrays.
+In addition, some models of scalarization (but not exclusively) predict the existence of extra polarizations in \gw{s}, which provides another way to test them.

-Last but not the least, future space-borne \gw detectors such as LISA will bring another channel for testing modified gravity.
+Last, future spaceborne \gw detectors such as LISA will bring another channel for testing modified gravity.
 Especially interesting with respect to scalarization is the case of extreme mass-ratio inspirals when the secondary object is scalarized~\cite{Maselli:2020zgv,Maselli:2021men}.
-Data from future \gw detectors, such as LISA, or third generation ground-based detectors, such as the Einstein Telescope and the Cosmic Explorer, combined with more precise electromagnetic observations, such as those from improved x-ray observatories, will be crucial for detecting or ruling out scalar fields that exhibit scalarization.
+Data from future \gw detectors such as LISA or third generation ground-based detectors such as the Einstein Telescope and the Cosmic Explorer, combined with more precise electromagnetic observations such as those from improved x-ray observatories, will be crucial for detecting or ruling out scalar fields that exhibit scalarization.